 “Our child – soon to be a teenager – has autism, and there are times when we find ourselves in a true behavioral crisis.
 What can we do besides call 911?”

-So important is this question – and so broad the situations and options - that we’ve invited three experts to provide answers.
+So important is this question – and so broad the situations and options - that we’ve invited two experts to provide answers.

 This week’s response is from child psychologist Lark Huang-Storms.
 Dr. Huang-Storms works within Autism Speaks Autism Treatment Network at Oregon Health and Science University, in Portland.
 Look to next week’s “Got Questions?” column for further perspective, including consideration of long-term residential treatment.